Sudipta-Sen/SystemDesignMasterClass/DistributedSystems/Session1.md

     While we could consider having Bservers push health updates directly to the LB server, this approach is not feasible as it requires Bservers to be aware of the LB server’s IP addresses, which should ideally remain abstracted.

 - **Solution:** Instead of relying on a single orchestrator, the system can have multiple orchestrators.
-There are two typer of orchestrator nodes -
+There are two type of orchestrator nodes -
     1. Leader
     2. Worker